Country Report for Myanmar

 The Child Law 1993 (revised 1999), including article 66 which provided for “the type of admonition by a parent, teacher or a person having the right to control the child, which is for the benefit of the child”, was repealed by the Child Rights Law 2019.
 The 2019 Law was drafted after the Government of Myanmar collaborated with UNICEF to produce an analysis of the situation of children, which drew attention to conflict between the Child Law 1993 and the Convention on the Rights of the Child including the lack of explicit prohibition of corporal punishment and the provision for “admonition” of a child, and recommended amending the Child Law 1993 “to remove scope for allowing physical punishment of children”.[1]

 Section 69 of the Child Rights Law 2019 states that (unofficial translation): “Parents, guardians and teachers shall guide the child to foster the habits of compliance with conduct or discipline described in section 68 without using any type of punitive measures including corporal punishment.”
 Section 100(a) punishes corporal punishment with “imprisonment for a term of minimum one month to maximum six months or with a fine of minimum Kyat 100,000 to maximum Kyat 300,000 or with both” (unofficial translation).
 Section 56 states that (unofficial translation): “No one shall commit physical violence, psychological violence or sexual violence that will inflict either losses or injury in any way upon the child”.
 Physical violence is defined as (unofficial translation) “any of the following actions done by adults or other children to a child: … (2) Any form of penalty including corporal punishment” (section 5(v)).
 Unlike the Child Law 1993, which defined children as under sixteen, article 3(b) of the Child Rights Law 2019 defines a child as “a person who has not attained the age of 18 years”.
 Corporal punishment is not defined within the law – we are working to establish the exact scope of the ban and whether it applies to all corporal punishment, however light, in all settings.
 The Law reportedly came into force in July 2019.
-Implementing Rules are being drafted which may provide some clarity.
+The development of the Implementing Rules which would provide some clarity to the Child Rights Law was suspended in 2021.
+As of March 2024, the drafting process had not resumed.[2]

-The National Plan of Action for Children 2006-2015 aimed to protect children from violence and abuse but made no reference to law reform to prohibit corporal punishment.[2]
+The National Plan of Action for Children 2006-2015 aimed to protect children from violence and abuse but made no reference to law reform to prohibit corporal punishment.[3]
 There seems to be no new National Plan of Action being drafted.
-A Bill on Violence against Women is being drafted[3] and was planned to be submitted to Parliament during the session starting in October 2017.[4]
+A Bill on Violence against Women was being drafted[4] and was planned to be submitted to Parliament during the session starting in October 2017.[5]
+We have no further information.

 Alternative care settings